mdn/content/files/en-us/web/http/headers/x-forwarded-host/index.md

 {{HTTPSidebar}}

 The HTTP **`X-Forwarded-Host`** (XFH) {{Glossary("request header")}} is a de-facto standard header for identifying the original host requested by the client in the {{HTTPHeader("Host")}} HTTP request header.
-A standardized version of this header is the HTTP {{HTTPHeader("Forwarded")}} header.

 Host names and ports of reverse {{Glossary("Proxy_server", "proxies")}} (load balancers, CDNs) may differ from the origin server handling the request, in that case the `X-Forwarded-Host` header is useful to determine which `Host` was originally used.

-> [!NOTE]
-> The standardized `Forwarded` header may replace the `X-Forwarded-Host` header, although you should verify that frameworks, middleware, and any third-party tools support it.
-> If upstream services rely on `X-Forwarded-*` headers, replacing them outright with `Forwarded` could lead to compatibility issues.
+A standardized version of this header is the HTTP {{HTTPHeader("Forwarded")}} header, although it's much less frequently deployed.

 <table class="properties">
   <tbody>